mallgroup/rabbitmq/.docs/README.md

 			  # true - force queue declare on first queue operation during request
 			  # lazy - force queue declare as late as possible (when first needed)
 			  # false - do not declare (will fail if not created)
+			  # never - do not declare even if command is called, this one is mainly for no-permissions state

 	exchanges:
 		testExchange: